EranAAA/schedule-your-day-forntend/README.md

    <h1 align="left">Schedule Your Day</h1>
    <p >
       Is the perfect companion for school, college or university. <br>
-      in simple signup you can build your perfect online week schedule **NEW** YOU CAN SCHEDULE YOUU NOTIFICATIONS
+      in simple signup you can build your perfect online week schedule  <br>
+      **NEW** YOU CAN SCHEDULE YOUU NOTIFICATIONS
    </p>